natwonglakhon/main/_pages/about.md

   - /about.html
 ---

 Good day everyone.
-I'm a PhD physicist from Griffith University, Australia.
+I'm a PhD physicist and a *trained* data scientist.

 Grew up in Thailand and now in The Land Down Under
 ======
 I was born and grew up in Sakon Nakhon of Isan.
 I moved to Bangkok in 2016 to pursue my undergraduate at The Department of Physics, Faculty of Science, Mahidol University.
-I am currently doing my PhD at Grifftih University.
-My PhD projects are "Extracting information and controlling quantum systems" where my supervisors are [Dr. Gerardo Paz Silva](https://experts.griffith.edu.au/8207-gerardo-paz-silva) and [Prof. Howard M. Wiseman](https://howardwiseman.me).
-We are particularly focusing on quantum noise spectroscopy and control.
+I compledted my PhD in theoretical physics (Quantum information) from [Grifftih University](https://www.griffith.edu.au/).
+My PhD thesis is "Extracting information and controlling quantum systems", where I work under supervisons of [Dr. Gerardo Paz Silva](https://experts.griffith.edu.au/8207-gerardo-paz-silva) and [Prof. Howard M. Wiseman](https://howardwiseman.me).
+We particularly focused on *quantum noise* and control, and continuous quantum measurement.

 PhD research
 ======